dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 These settings include:

-* Location of MET source and build
+* Location of MET installation
 * Directories where input data are located
+* Directory to write output data and temporary files
-* Logging levels for METplus and MET output
+* Logging levels for METplus wrapper and MET application output
 * Location of other non-MET executables/binaries

-The values in this file can either be set directly in this file or in a :ref:`user configuration file<user_configuration_file>`.
+The values in this file can either be set directly in this file or in a :ref:`user_configuration_file`.

 Required (/path/to)
 -------------------

 Some of the variables in this file must be changed from the default value before running.
-These variables are set to */path/to* by default and are described below.
+These variables are set to **/path/to** by default and are described below.

 .. _sys_conf_met_install_dir: